final step before submission

 At this level of editing, I go over all style choices with a fine-tooth comb, ensuring that the manuscript meets your journal's or press's style requirements.
 (These are more nit-picky than they might seem; are numbers spelled out or given in numerals at your target journal?
 How is statistical notation handled?
 Are block quotes single-spaced or double-spaced?
 Footnotes or endnotes?
 Punctuation after the footnote number or before?
-These are not the kinds of questions you should be spending time answering; I adore—and am very good at—this kind of detail work.)
+These are not the kinds of questions you should be spending time answering!.)

 Readers do notice (if only subconsciously) if this step is skipped, and sloppy writing may instill doubts about sloppy argumentation, analysis, and data collection.
-Whether you simply have better things to do or you just can't stand to look at a manuscript for another second, hiring me to copy edit your manuscript before submission ensures correctness and consistency and increases your chances of publishing your work.
+Whether you simply have better things to do or you just can't stand to look at a manuscript for long enough to clean it up, hiring me to copy edit your manuscript before submission ensures correctness and consistency and increases your chances of publishing your work.